Mehyar-Farzat/Books-Store/README.md

 The Online Books Store utilizes the following technologies and frameworks:

-- **Backend**: Django
+- Backend: Django
-- **Python: A powerful programming language used for the backend development.
+- Python: A powerful programming language used for the backend development.
-- **Django: A high-level web framework that follows the model-view-controller (MVC) architectural pattern and provides a clean and efficient way to build web applications.
+- Django: A high-level web framework that follows the model-view-controller (MVC) architectural pattern and provides a clean and efficient way to build web applications.
-- **Django REST framework: A powerful and flexible toolkit for building Web APIs.
+- Django REST framework: A powerful and flexible toolkit for building Web APIs.
-- **Database**: SQLite (default Django database)
+- Database**: SQLite (default Django database)
-- **Data Generation**: Faker library for Python
+- Data Generation**: Faker library for Python
-- **Git: A distributed version control system used for tracking changes in source code during software development.
+- Git: A distributed version control system used for tracking changes in source code during software development.

 ### Installation and how to run it: